 SOLAR (Maths and English progress), IEP achievement, attendance, and number of incidents (behaviour) to identify those students causing concern who are not on track to meet their targets.
-Action plans and interventions are then put into place, for example within the classroom, with a learning mentor, or a referral to iBase or music therapy etc. We will use the SDQ assessment to show progress for any student with a long of short/term difficulty with their Social, Emotional and Mental Health.
+Action plans and interventions are then put into place, with the focus being within the classroom.